EduardoZepeda/coffee-bytes-hugo/content/posts/linux/como-crear-una-contrasena-segura/index.en.md

 **Important note:** The website I will post is for informational purposes. **Never type a password you use (or will use) on a website you don't know** (including this one), you don't know if they can store it for later use.
 I already made sure that the website doesn't send web requests when used.
 But, even so, it's bad practice to type your passwords on other websites, don't do it.

-Well, once warned you can visit it by going to [this link](https://howsecureismypassword.net/#?).
+Well, once warned you can visit it by going to [howsecureismypassword](https://howsecureismypassword.net/#?).
 Anyway here are some examples of passwords and the approximate time it would take to break them by brute force.

 | Contraseña                      | Tiempo                |
 | ------------------------------- | --------------------- |